susanodii/MKDocs_User_Guide/MKDocs.md

-However, if you do not have **Python** installed in system.
+However, if you do not have **Python** installed in system, you will need to install it in your device.
+To do this:

   - Click on https://www.python.org/ .
-The link will take you to the website where you will download and installed Python.
+The link will take you to Python website.

 ![](images/pythonWebsite.PNG)

-- At the top, Hover over "**Downloads**", a drop-down menu with pop-up.
+- At the top, Hover over **Downloads**, a drop-down menu with pop-up.

 ![](images/downloadPython.png)

-- Under "**Download for Windows**", click on the button showing the latest version of Python.
+- Under **Download for Windows**, click on the button showing the latest version of Python.

 ![](images/downloadLatestVersionOfPython.png)